Mike McCullough (Canadian football): Personal life

-McCullough is married, and lives in Regina year-round with his wife Laura and his 4 kids,Joe,Wes,Will and his only daughter, Claire McCullough.
-He devotes a considerable amount of time to charities, with much of time directed to Jesse's Journey, a foundation that funds research into Duchenne muscular dystrophy (DMD).
-His son Cole, who suffered from DMD and epilepsy, died in February 2009 after suffering a seizure in his sleep.
-McCullough has also devoted time to the Chris Knox Foundation in Regina, after befriending Knox, a young man battling cancer, in the leadup to the Roughriders win in the 2007 Grey Cup.
+Born March 17, 1980, in Kingston, Ontario, McCullough lives in Regina with his wife Laura and his 4 children: three sons and a daughter.
+He spends his time with charities, especially with Jesse's Journey, a foundation that funds research into Duchenne muscular dystrophy (DMD), a condition which his son Cole died from in February 2009 after suffering a seizure in his sleep.
+He began supporting the charity during the 2007 Grey Cup.
 McCullough was featured on pennants sold by the charity during the 2010 season as a fundraiser.